Netherlands Sports Trivia

 Dutch skater Sven Kramer holds the record for most Olympic medals in men’s speed skating: 9 [Source]

-Dutch skater Ireen Wurst holds the record for most Olympic medals in ladies speed skating:13 which also makes her the most decorated Olympic athlete of all time from the Netherlands.
+Dutch skater Ireen Wurst holds the record for most Olympic medals in ladies speed skating:13 which also makes her the most decorated Olympic athlete of all time from Netherlands.
 [Source]

 Dutch speed skater Kjeld Nuis currently holds the world record in men’s 1500 meters distance: 1:40:17 (achieved 10 Mar 2019)

-Team Netherlands holds the world record time in the ladies speed skating Team Sprint event: 1:28:40 (achieved by Femke Beuling, Jutta Leerdam and Joy Beune on 25 Nov 2017)
+Netherlands holds the world record time in the ladies speed skating Team Sprint event: 1:28:40 (achieved by Femke Beuling, Jutta Leerdam and Joy Beune on 25 Nov 2017)

 On 19 February 2023 Dutch runner Femke Bol broke the world record (which had stood for 41 years) in the 400-meter indoor event with: 49.26 sec.
 [Source] A year later, she broke her own record with a time of 49.17 sec.
+[Source]

 Dutch tennis player Tallon Griekspoor holds the record for the most ATP Challenger Tour titles won in a single season: 8 (2021) as well as the record for longest winning streak in a single season: 25 matches (2021)

-Tennis player Tom Okker achieved the highest singles ranking for a Dutch man on the ATP Tour: #3 (1974)
+Tom Okker was the Dutch male tennis player to achieve the highest singles rank on the ATP Tour: #3 (1974)

 Only one Dutch tennis player has ever won a Grand Slam singles title: Richard Krajicek (Wimbledon 1996)